Disney Princess: Redesigns, merchandise and other events

-The June 2013 release of the Disney Princess Palace Pets app from Disney Publishing, led DCP to turn Palace Pets into a Disney Princess franchise extension, with the release of the Palace Pets toy-line in August from licensee Blip Toys.
+The June 2013 release of the Disney Princess Palace Pets app from Disney Publishing led DCP to turn Palace Pets into a Disney Princess franchise extension, with the release of the Palace Pets toy line in August from licensee Blip Toys.
 The line was also selected by TimetoPlayMag.com for its Most Wanted List Holiday 2013.
-In 2015, Disney Publishing released animated shorts series Whisker Haven Tales with the Palace Pets.
-The shorts journey to a magical world of Whisker Haven, a secret realm deep in a fairy tale land between the Disney Princess kingdoms.
+In 2015, Disney Publishing released the animated short series Whisker Haven Tales with the Palace Pets.
+The short journey to the magical world of Whisker Haven, a secret realm deep in a fairy tale land between the Disney Princess kingdoms.

 Disney Consumer Products and Interactive Media launched the Princess Comics line, which was started with Princess Comics graphic novels by Joe Book, in August 2018 at Target with Hasbro figures and Hybrid Promotions apparel.
 This expansion featured Belle, Jasmine, Ariel, Rapunzel, and Pocahontas.

 On April 27, 2021, Disney launched the Ultimate Princess Celebration.
 This year-long event brought back the princesses' classic designs and included many special events, products, and performances.
+Pop singer Brandy released a new single, "Starting Now", as the official anthem of the celebration.
 Despite not being official, Anna and Elsa from the Frozen franchise were included in parts of the celebration; they were removed from their temporary inclusion in the collection at the end of August 2022.
-When the celebration launched in South Africa on April 29, 2021, Sofia from Sofia the First and Elena from Elena of Avalor were also included for its territory, though in a lesser capacity than the other princesses.
+When the celebration launched in South Africa on April 29, 2021, Sofia from Sofia the First and Elena from Elena of Avalor were also included in its territory, though in a lesser capacity than the other princesses.
+On August 23 of the same year, Disney announced the World Princess Week, as part of the Ultimate Princess Celebration.